chrisguida/ipfs-wrapper/README.md

-# Wrapper for hello-world
+# Wrapper for ipfs

-`hello-world` is a simple, minimal project to serve as a template for creating an app for the Embassy.
+`ipfs` is a simple, minimal project to serve as a template for creating an app for the Embassy.

 ## Dependencies